martin7x7/Assignment5_1_starter/README.md

 ## There are two main files
 1)	prompt.ipynb – contains requested code and answers to all questions
 2)	coupons.csv – contains data that were analyzed
+3)	LICENSE - license file

 ## Main conclusions from data analysis
 1)	The average acceptance rate of coupons is 56.84%.
 However, bar coupons were accepted in 41.0% cases.
 Bar coupons are not among the most frequently used.